soundpress/RulesOfNYC/docs/c04/index.rst

 *§ 3-08 Small Purchases.* ::

 (a) Definition.
-Small purchases are those procurements in value of not more than $100,000.
-This shall be known as the small purchase limit.
+Small purchases are those procurements in value of not more than $100,000 or those procurements made, pursuant to subparagraph (c)(1)(iv) below, in value of not more than $150,000.
+This collectively shall be known as the small purchase limit.
+Procurements over $100,000 in value that are not made, pursuant to subparagraph (c)(1)(iv) below shall not be within the small purchase limit.

 (b) Application.
 A procurement shall not be artificially divided in order to meet the requirements of this section.
-Changes to and/or renewals of small purchases shall not bring the total value of the procurement to an amount greater than the small purchase limits.
+Changes to and/or renewals of small purchases shall not bring the total value of the procurement to an amount greater than the small purchase limit.

 (c) Scope.

    (1) Competition Objective.

-      (i) Public notice of solicitation and award, presolicitation review report, Recommendation for Award, vendor protests, written notice to the low bidder or offeror of non-responsiveness, VENDEX Questionnaire (unless the aggregate value of purchases, franchises, and concessions awarded to that vendor including this one during the immediately preceding twelve-month period equals or exceeds $100,000), and public hearing shall not be required for small purchases awarded pursuant to this section.
+      (i) Public notice of solicitation and award, written decision to procure technical, consultant, or personal services, presolicitation review report, Recommendation for Award, vendor protests, written notice to the low bidder or offeror of non-responsiveness, VENDEX questionnaires (unless the total aggregate value of purchases, franchises, and concessions awarded to that vendor including this one during the immediately preceding twelve-month period equals or exceeds $250,000) and public hearing (unless the award is valued over $100,000) shall not be required for small purchases awarded, pursuant to this section.

       (ii) Micropurchases.
 For procurements of goods and all services except construction the value of which is $20,000 or less, and for procurements of construction the value of which is $35,000 or less, no competition is required except that in making purchases below this limit, Contracting Officers must ensure that the noncompetitive price is reasonable and that purchases are distributed appropriately among responsible vendors, including M/WBE vendors.
 Documentation of such purchases must identify the vendor the item was purchased from, the item purchased, and the amount paid.

       (iii) Small Purchases.
-For procurements of goods and all services except construction valued over $20,000 or procurements of construction valued over $35,000 through the small purchase limits, at least five vendors must be solicited at random from the appropriate citywide small purchases bidders list established by the CCPO for the particular goods, services, construction, or construction-related services being purchased, except where the bidders list consists of fewer than five vendors, in which case all vendors on the list must be solicited.
+Except for purchases made, pursuant to subparagraph (c)(1)(iv) below, for procurements of goods and all services except construction valued over $20,000 through the small purchase limit or procurements of construction valued over $35,000 through the small purchase limit, at least five vendors must be solicited at random from the appropriate citywide small purchases bidders list established by the CCPO for the particular goods, services, construction, or construction-related services being purchased, except where the bidders list consists of fewer than five vendors, in which case all vendors on the list must be solicited.
 Agencies may additionally employ any small purchase technique sanctioned by DSBS that is not otherwise in violation of these Rules.
 The agency may solicit additional vendors but only with the approval of the CCPO.
 Responsive bids or offers must be obtained from at least two vendors.
 For purposes of this section, a response of "no bid" is not a responsive bid.
 If only one responsive bid or offer is received in response to a solicitation, an award may be made to that vendor if the Contracting Officer determines that the price submitted is fair and reasonable and that other vendors had reasonable opportunity to respond.

+      (iv) M/WBE Noncompetitive Small Purchases.
+No competition is required for the procurement of goods and services from M/WBE vendors, except that in making purchases, pursuant to this subparagraph, the Contracting Officer must ensure that the noncompetitive price is reasonable and that purchases are distributed appropriately among responsible M/WBE vendors.
+Agencies shall not use this subparagraph to make any purchase the value of which is less than or equal to $20,000 or to make any purchase the value of which exceeds $150,000.
+Additionally, agencies shall not make purchases, pursuant to this subparagraph for human services or construction.

    (2) Solicitation Methods and Use.
-For small purchases of particular goods and all services except construction valued at more than $20,000 and small purchases of construction valued at more than $35,000, agencies must use a written solicitation describing the requirements, which must contain, at a minimum:
+For purchases made, pursuant to subparagraph (c)(1)(iii) above, agencies must use a written solicitation describing the requirements, which must contain, at a minimum:

       (i) a description of the item or service requested;